oskardudycz/EventSourcing.NetCore/README.md

 It is an alternative way to persist data.
 In contrast with state-oriented persistence that only keeps the latest version of the entity state, Event Sourcing stores each state change as a separate event.

-Thanks for that, no business data is lost.
+Thanks to that, no business data is lost.
 Each operation results in the event stored in the database.
 That enables extended auditing and diagnostics capabilities (both technically and business-wise).
 What's more, as events contains the business context, it allows wide business analysis and reporting.

-In this repository I'm showing different aspects, patterns around Event Sourcing.
-From the basic to advanced practices.
+In this repository I'm showing different aspects and patterns around Event Sourcing from the basic to advanced practices.

 Read more in my articles:
 -   📝 [How using events helps in a teams' autonomy](https://event-driven.io/en/how_using_events_help_in_teams_autonomy/?utm_source=event_sourcing_net)